You can use the Patch Editor in Spark AR Studio to add interactivity, logic and animation to your effects, without needing to know how to write code.

 You're going to connect the Pulse patch to the Switch patch.
 As a result, each time the mouth is opened a switch will be turned either on or off.

 You'll connect the Switch patch to the If Then Else patch, which is where you'll add the two different color options to switch between.

 You can change the data type of many patches in Spark AR Studio, to use them in different ways.
 By default the If Then Else patch's type is set to Number.
 This means it'll count single values.

 Because we're using this patch to change the color of the material, change its Type to Color.

-To do this, click the dropdown box at the bottom of the patch - here you'll see a list of the different data types you can choose from.
+To do this, click the patch and a dropdown box will appear at the bottom of the patch — here you'll see a list of the different data types you can choose from.
 Select Color.

 Now let's take a closer look at the two inputs in the If Then Else patch.

 Like we said earlier, the first time the mouth opens, the switch will be turned on.
 This will trigger the color we set next to the Then port to appear in the effect.
 The next time the mouth opens, the switch will turn off, triggering the color we set next to the Else port to appear.

 To set the colors, just click in each box and select a color.

 For this tutorial we’ll select pink and blue.
 You can pick any colors you want!